-This historical fiction tells the story of a friendship between two women on the Korean Island, Jeju.
-There, woman work as a diving collective to provide for their families and the men look after the children.
-It was so interesting to read a story where some gender norms are completely reversed and others, like feeding women and children last, were still perpetuated.
+This historical fiction tells the story of a friendship between two women on the Korean Island of Jeju.
+There, women work as a diving collective to provide for their families while men look after the children.
+It was interesting to read a story where some gender norms are reversed and others, like feeding women and children last, were still perpetuated.

-Beyond the incredible history of this small island is the story of a remarkable friendship between Mi-ja and Young-sook over decades.
-Lisa See has done it again with this remarkable book – a best book of 2019 pick for us!
+Beyond the incredible history of this small island is the story of a remarkable friendship between Mi-ja and Young-sook over the decades.
+If you have not read this pick from friendship books, it should be next on your list.
+Lisa See has done it again with this remarkable family saga book – a best book of 2019 pick for us!